exchangegroup/braintree-framework-builder/README.md

 > 🐸 Braintree SDK version 4.0 supports setup without CocoaPods now.
-Consider using the official Braintree instead of this project.
+Consider using the official Braintree SDK instead of this project.

 # Using Braintree iOS SDK without Cocoa Pods